raycardillo/couchbase-dockerfiles/README.md

 ## Docker Scripts

-The `Docker` scripts are tested with the Docker Desktop runnin on an M1 MacBook Pro.
+The `Docker` scripts are tested with Docker Desktop on an M1 MacBook Pro.
 In some cases, depending on platform availability of underlying images, you might have to run with `--platform linux/amd64` or similar instead.
+When running on macOS with an M1, you should enable the Rosetta feature in Docker Desktop.

 ## podman Scripts